emilyforst/emilyforst.github.io/_posts/2017-10-26-recursion-part-4.md

 > - Parent - a node with 0, 1, or 2 children
 > - Child - a node that represents the left or right descendent of a parent
 > - Leaf - a node with no children
+> - Path - the sequence of nodes and edges connecting two nodes

 ## Introduction to Binary Trees